SESYNC-ci/advanced-tidyverse-lesson/docs/_slides/ggtext.md

 ---
 ---

+Now we'll move into some visualization... what we want is.. we'll accomplish that by first making a new column

-## Glue
+## Combine strings

 Our data contain both the common and Latin names for the 3 penguin species, in separate column.
 We want to combine them into one column to use for labeling in a plot.
+These species names are: